instabot42/gpg-password-store/README.md

 You can provide a list of keys, separated by commas

 Usefully, if you need to migrate your password store to a new set of keys, or add a new key, just use init again with the new list of keys.
+All existing entries will be decrypted and re-encrypted using the new set of keys.
+This can take a while if you have a lot of passwords.
+Note: if you are using a YubiKey and have configured to require a touch to decrypt, you may need to keep touching the yubi key for each entry, depending on your cache settings.

 Note that key names that contain spaces will need to be quoted.